Working with the National Towboat Network to Remove Large Derelict Gear

 Who is involved?

 The BoatU.S.
-Foundation, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is working with two TowBoatU.S. towing and salvage partners—TowBoatU.S.
+Foundation, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, worked with two TowBoatU.S. towing and salvage partners—TowBoatU.S.
 Ocean City/Maryland Coast Towing Inc. and a TowBoatU.S. partner in the Great Lakes Region—to remove two large nets from Ocean City, Maryland, and to remove a derelict vessel from Lake Erie.
 The BoatU.S.
-Foundation is also partnering with the Ocean City Reef Foundation and Ohio Sea Grant to monitor the impact of the debris removal and to identify and inventory species entangled in the derelict nets.
+Foundation also partnered with the Ocean City Reef Foundation and Ohio Sea Grant to monitor the impact of the debris removal and to identify and inventory species entangled in the derelict nets.

 What is the project and why is it important?

-In Ocean City, two large nets have been entangled at two locations on offshore shipwrecks, which serve as popular diving sites.
-BoatU.S. is working with Maryland Coast Towing Inc. to remove and dispose of the two nets, estimated at five tons each.
-BoatU.S. is also working with the Ocean City Reef Foundation to collect information about the nets and their removal.
-They are working to identify all species that are found entangled in the nets, and are conducting side scan sonar and underwater photography before and after the net removal to document their impacts on the habitat.
+In Ocean City, two large nets had been entangled at two locations on offshore shipwrecks, which serve as popular diving sites.
+BoatU.S. worked with Maryland Coast Towing Inc. to remove and dispose of the two nets, estimated at five tons each.
+BoatU.S. also worked with the Ocean City Reef Foundation to collect information about the nets and their removal.
+They worked to identify all species that are found entangled in the nets, and conducted side scan sonar and underwater photography before and after the net removal to document their impacts on the habitat.

-The project is also seeking to remove a vessel from within Lake Erie near Toledo, Ohio.
+The project also removed a vessel from within Lake Erie near Toledo, Ohio.
 There are many protected areas along the coast of Lake Erie, including Maumee Bay State Park, Cedar National Wildlife Refuge, and Ottawa National Wildlife Refuge.
-BoatU.S. is working with TowBoatU.S. operators and other partners in the region to remove a vessel and alleviate impacts to these sensitive areas.
-BoatU.S. is also working with Ohio Sea Grant to conduct side scan sonar and underwater video before and after the removal to document the impacts of the debris items on the habitat.
+BoatU.S. worked with TowBoatU.S. operators and other partners in the region to remove a vessel and alleviate impacts to these sensitive areas.
+BoatU.S. worked with Ohio Sea Grant to conduct side scan sonar and underwater video before and after the removal to document the impacts of the debris items on the habitat.

 For more information, visit the Marine Debris Clearinghouse.